porsche-design-system/porsche-design-system/packages/components-js/src/components/form/radio-button-wrapper/radio-button-wrapper.design.md

 # Radio Button

-Use a Radio Button to allows the user to choose/select only one of a predefined set of mutually exclusive options.
+Use a Radio Button to allow to choose or select only one of a predefined set of mutually exclusive options.
-In a group of radio buttons should be selected one option by default.
+In a group of radio buttons one option should be selected by default.
 However, there is an exception if the pre-selection of an option can lead to wrong assumptions, i.e. "Male" or "Female".
 In this case no option should be selected by default.
-.

 ---